xcp-ng/xcp-ng-org/docs/management/ha.md

 If you shut the VM down with `Xen Orchestra` or `xe`, the VM will be stopped normally, because XCP-ng knows that's what you want.

 However, if you halt the VM directly in the guest OS (via the console or in SSH), XCP-ng is NOT aware of what's going on.
 The system will think the VM is down and will consider that an anomaly.
 As a result, the VM will be **started automatically!**.
-This behavior prevents operators from shutting down the system, and leaves the VM unavailable for a long time.
+This behavior prevents an operator from shutting down the system and leaving the VM unavailable for a long time.

 ### Host failure

 We'll see 3 different scenarios for the host, with an example on 2 hosts, **lab1** and **lab2**:

 * Physically power off the server.
-* Physically remove the **storage** connection
+* Physically remove the **storage** connection.
-* Physically remove the **network** connection
+* Physically remove the **network** connection.

 **lab1** is not the *Pool Master*, but the results would be the same (just longer to test because of time to the other host becoming the master itself).